Published in 2017

 Longmont’s come a long way baby (that’s for my GenX readers who remember those ads).
 Here are a few reasons you should consider visiting.

 Longmont is an easy day-trip from Denver and makes a great one-night stay town as well.
-On our spring visit, we stayed at Thompson House Inn & Tea Room.
-The location is within walking distance of everywhere you want to be in downtown.
+On our spring visit, we stayed at Thompson House Inn & Tea Room (now closed).
+The location is within walking distance of everywhere you want to be downtown.

 Our first order of business was a cheesemaking class with Art of Cheese.
 I wrote about that outing here.
 After that, we checked into our bed and breakfast and left the car there as we set out to explore the town on foot.